 According to Oncoscience, a cat’s well-developed olfactory bulb also helps give it an acute sense of smell.
 These pheromones allow cats to recognize their owners.
 When an owner moves out of their seat, a cat can easily detect these unique pheromones and sit in the same spot closer to the comforting scent.

 Cheeky cats like to push boundaries and will stop at nothing to get your attention.
 If you offer a positive reaction with strokes and hugs after your cat has stolen your seat, it will remember this and attempt to take your spot more often.

 Similarly, if your cat understands that stealing your seat earns it a cuddle, it will do so to get close to you, not only for affection but for your body heat.

 Some cats also see this as a fun game and will jump into your seat to initiate playtime.
-Though, if your chair is made from a soft fabric, be careful when playing with your cat as its claws can make holes and pull strands from the material.
+If your chair is made from a soft fabric, be careful when playing with your cat because its claws can make holes and pull strands from the material.

 By sitting in your seat, you’ve personally marked it as safe.
 From this, cats see that this rest area is defensible and will settle down to sleep knowing they’re not at risk of harm.

 This stems from when cats were wild and needed to protect themselves from predators.
 While cats are predominantly predators, injured, vulnerable, or small felines make easy prey for larger animals.

 So when your cat hops into your seat, it’s really a compliment.
 Your pet feels safe enough to puts its guard down, knowing that it is protected without fear of a surprise attack.
 Your cat is part of your family’s pack, and it can sense this is the case.

 When Is A Cat Taking Your Chair A Problem?

 Most of the time, your cat is acting innocently when it takes your seat after you get up to do something.
 However, it can sometimes indicate that something isn’t quite right mentally or physically.